robfatland/zero2x/README.md

 The Researcher is assumed to have three assets: A dataset on a Linux machine, a cloud account or access to a cloud via brokerage, and an account on and familiarity with GitHub.
+This person does not need to know about underlying technologies, for example communication protocols, serverless computing, database management, HTTP verbs or cloud configuration languages like AWS CloudFormation.

+- On the local Linux machine the appropriate cloud API is installed (on AWS the *CLI*; on Google who knows)

 - On GitHub the Researcher clones the Zero2API repository and re-name it to suit the data
   - Herein are files: *requirements.txt*, *api.py*, *client.ipynb*, *client.py*, *README.md*, *load.sh*, *table.csv*